shantoroy/shantoroy.github.io/_posts/2025-03-09-kubernetes-for-production-grade-applications.md

 toc_label: "Table of Contents"
 toc_icon: "cloud"
 ---
+So far until now, we have learned how docker-compose

 Kubernetes (K8s) is an **open-source container orchestration platform** designed to **automate the deployment, scaling, and management of containerized applications**.